Layer LogoWAVS Docs

 Composability

-WAVS is composable by nature, allowing an AVS to dynamically run and manage multiple workflows that work together to build flexible and intelligent applications.
+WAVS is composable by nature, allowing a verifiable service to dynamically run and manage multiple workflows that work together to build flexible and intelligent applications.
 Workflows include a trigger, service component, and submission logic.
 To compose services and workflows, the trigger of one workflow can be the submission logic of another workflow.
 The registry model allows component bytecode to be stored in one location and reused across multiple workflows.

 Security